Riesling Grape fruit

 A sweet and juicy wine grape that produces some of the most flavorful white wines, also good for fresh eating; a vigorous vine, use as a screen for arbors or trailing along fences, requires regular pruning and full sun

-Riesling Grape is a woody vine that is typically grown for its edible qualities.
+Riesling Grape is a woody vine that is commonly grown for its edible qualities.
 It produces clusters of green round fruit with gray overtones which are usually ready for picking in late fall.
 The fruits have a sweet taste and a juicy texture.

 The fruit are most often used in the following ways: